captainhook/fu/README.md

 ## Use Cases

-+ Security patch rollout on a webserver with many virtual hosts
++ Security patch rollout/update of extensions/plugins/themes on a webserver with many virtual hosts
++ Mirror a staging dir to a live dir